elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 we'll move quickly in this section.
 First, let's add a `coin.svg` image to our project to use as our item.

-The `coin.svg` asset we'll be using here is
+The `coin.svg` asset we'll be using is
 [available in the GitHub repository](https://github.com/elixir-elm-tutorial/elixir-elm-tutorial-book/tree/master/manuscript/images/our_first_game/coin.svg) for this book.